edhedges/eds-djangoplate/README.md

 Eddie Hedges' Django Boilerplate
 =========

+This boilerplate assumes webfaction host and an install of python2.7 and mod_wsgi3.3/apache2

 This boilerplate was made so that I can create a development standard for myself when using django.

 I tried to keep it simple while also having the flexibility that will allow me to locally develop and quickly turn around and push the project to production.